HKS-HNS/HKS-HNS/README.md

 ## 🔭 Current Project

-I'm currently working on a Admin Item plugin for Paper Minecraft 1.19.4
+I'm currently working on a Whitelist mod for fabric 1.19.3

 ## 📈 Stats